LuJunru/FIPO_Project/README.md

 ### FIPO fine-tuning
 ```
+Set your local `ROOTPATH` of this project
-Run `bash scripts/sft_train.sh TYPE` for fine-tuning with SFT strategy.
+Run `bash scripts/sft_train.sh TYPE ROOTPATH` for fine-tuning with SFT strategy.
 TYPE can be 1 or 0, and 1 is for full fine-tuning and 0 is for lora fine-tuning.
-Run `bash scripts/dpo_train.sh TYPE METHOD` for fine-tuning with DPO/IPO strategy.
+Run `bash scripts/dpo_train.sh TYPE METHOD ROOTPATH` for fine-tuning with DPO/IPO strategy.
 METHOD can be `sigmoid` or `ipo`, in which `sigmoid` is for DPO and `ipo` is for IPO.
-Run `bash scripts/ipl_train.sh TYPE METHOD` for fine-tuning with IPL strategy.
+Run `bash scripts/ipl_train.sh TYPE METHOD ROOTPATH` for fine-tuning with IPL strategy.
 ```

 ### FIPO evaluation
 ```
-Run `bash scripts/test_inference.sh` for evaluation.
+Run `bash scripts/test_inference.sh ROOTPATH` for evaluation.
 ```

 ## Acknowledgement